 Students provide feedback on the residential life program through the following channels:

-• Student representatives, a faculty member, and the director of residential life form the Residential Life Committee.
+- Student representatives, a faculty member, and the director of residential life form the Student Life Committee.
 This group meets once a week to discuss dorm, academic, and community issues.
 The final week of the month is dedicated to food services concerns; this particular meeting is attended by our Food Service Director.

 What Recognition Can Cadets Earn?

-Cadets of the Quarter are selected by the Residential Life Team to encourage and reward deserving cadets for extraordinary effort.
-Cadets of the Quarter are honored in the following ways:
+Cadets of the Quarter are selected by the Squadrom Commanders, Corps Commander, and Director of Student Life to encourage and reward deserving cadets for extraordinary effort.
+Cadets of the Quarter are honored in the following ways

 - They are recognized before the entire cadet corps.

-- Their picture, along with their certificate annotating their accomplishment as a Cadet of the Quarter, is posted outside the Residential Life Office for a time.
+- Their picture, along with their certificate annotating their accomplishment as a Cadet of the Quarter, is posted outside the Student Life Office for a time.

 What About Fun?

-What is a dorm community without some fun?
-Once a month we have a themed movie night, upon which the cadets decide.
+What is a school community without some fun?
+We have a variety of events upon which the cadets decide.
 When the weather is nice we have a large outdoor screen we use to show movies on the track.
 The Parents' Association sells snacks and drinks at most movie night events.

 Just before the Christmas Break we have an annual Christmas banquet with a slide show of the year thus far in pictures.
-Door prizes are given out (compliments of our Parents' Association), and the food services team prepares a special incredible meal chosen by the cadets.
+Door prizes are given out (compliments of our Parents' Association), and our Food Service Contractor (SAGE) prepares a special incredible meal chosen by the cadets.
 This is repeated at the end of the year with a banquet celebrating the rise of our eighth grade class to the Upper School.

-At Easter, we hold an annual Easter Egg Hunt, complete with prizes inside the eggs.
+At Easter, we hold an annual Easter Egg Hunt, complete with prizes inside the eggs donated by our Faculty and Staff.
 This has always been a lot of fun for our cadets.
-In 2009, we held an inaugural bonnet contest at the request of our female cadets, judged by the R-MA president's wife, Mrs. Carolyn Hobgood.